The Skills Academy

 How is my agency preparing for The Skills Academy?

-Each agency has a dedicated learning manager (or learning managers) who is leading this important initiative in their agency.
-The learning manager helps their agency and its staff make the most of The Skills Academy by aligning agency capability needs with staff learning opportunities.
+Each agency has a dedicated learning manager (or learning managers) leading this important initiative.
+The learning manager helps their agency and its learners make the most of The Skills Academy by aligning agency capability needs with learning opportunities.

 Announcements